Guide to Expedited Proceedings

 In any action brought under the Rule 9550 Series (other than an action under Rules 9556(h), 9557 and 9561), the Hearing Officer or Hearing Panel may approve, modify, or withdraw any sanctions, requirements, restrictions, or limitations imposed by the Notice.
 Pursuant to Rule 8310(a), the Hearing Officer or Hearing Panel may also impose any other fitting sanctions.
 See Rule 9559(n).

-In an action initiated under Rule 9556(h) (Failure to Comply with Temporary and Permanent Cease and Desist Orders, or Orders that Impose Conditions or Restrictions ), the Hearing Officer may impose any fitting sanction.
-In an action initiated under Rule 9557 ( Procedures for Regulating Activities under Rule 4110, 4120, and 4130 Regarding a Member Experiencing Financial or Operational Difficulties), the Hearing Panel may approve or withdraw the requirements or restrictions imposed by the Notice.
+In an action initiated under Rule 9556(h) (Failure to Comply with Temporary and Permanent Cease and Desist Orders, or Orders that Impose Conditions or Restrictions), the Hearing Officer may impose any fitting sanction.
+In an action initiated under Rule 9557 (Procedures for Regulating Activities under Rule 4110, 4120, and 4130 Regarding a Member Experiencing Financial or Operational Difficulties), the Hearing Panel may approve or withdraw the requirements or restrictions imposed by the Notice.
 In an action initiated under Rule 9561 (Procedures for Regulating Activities under Rule 4111), under subsection (a), the Hearing Officer may approve or withdraw any Rule 4111 requirements or remand the matter to the department that issued the Notice for further consideration, but may not modify any of the Rule 4111 requirements imposed by the Notice or impose any additional requirements, obligations, or restrictions.
 Under subsection (b) of Rule 9561, the Hearing Officer may approve or withdraw the suspension or cancellation of membership and impose any other fitting sanction.

 A Hearing Officer or Hearing Panel may also impose costs on a Respondent for any action brought under the Rule 9550 Series.

-Right to Appeal to the SEC
+Right to Appeal to the Securities and Exchange Commission (SEC)

 Decisions in expedited proceedings are not appealable to the NAC.
 Instead, a party may appeal a decision issued by a Hearing Officer or Hearing Panel (or by the NAC if the matter was called for review by the NAC Review Subcommittee) by filing an application for review with the SEC within 30 days of receipt of the decision.
 The filing of an application for review does not stay the effectiveness of the final FINRA action, unless the SEC orders otherwise.